Activity Zone

 Teacher, EA, program lead, or supported workplace supervisor (as appropriate).

-Example ORB log:
+Example ORB Log:

 I used my checklist to complete the task with fewer prompts.
 I improved by doing the first two steps independently.
 Next week I will try starting the routine on my own before asking for help.

-Example SMART goal:
+Example SMART Goal:

 Over the next 13 weeks, I will improve my health by doing two activity sessions per week that work for me.
 I will track my effort and reflect on how I felt and what changed over time.